iOS & Android · Case Study

 Challenge

-Zoom integration had to feel native.
-Users schedule a Zoom meeting inside the app, share the link or ID, and the app watches presence during the session.
-A missed presence check pushes the user out and alerts the admin in real time.
+The Zoom integration had to feel like part of the app, not a bolt-on.
+Users schedule a Zoom meeting inside the app, share the link or ID, and the app watches presence during the session, pushing a user out and alerting the admin in real time when a presence check is missed.

 Solution

 A Laravel backend on HostGator with a MySQL database handles scheduling, attendance records, admin approvals and the Zoom monitoring logic.
-This kind of custom software development keeps nothing sensitive on the phone where it could be spoofed.
+Nothing sensitive runs on the phone where it could be spoofed, so the monitoring is both seamless to the user and trustworthy to the admin.

 03